dxlabskku/We-Know-Who-Wins/README.md

 ```

-Here, the `--new_scaler` parser is [no] when you want to test a single match, or [yes] when you want to test more than one matches.
+Here, the `--new_scaler` argument is [no] when you want to test a single match, or [yes] when you want to test more than one matches.